james-leatherman/todo-list-xtreme/.github/SECURITY.md

 ## Questions

-If you have any questions about this security policy, please contact us at `[INSERT GENERAL CONTACT EMAIL OR LINK TO ISSUES IF APPROPRIATE FOR NON-SENSITIVE QUERIES]`.
+If you have any questions about this security policy, please contact us at `[general@james-leatherman.link]`.